 1.1 Information You Provide Us Directly.
-We may collect information related to you, including, but not limited to your username, first and last name, e-mail, password, phone number, and mailing address, credit card information, when you create an account to log in to our network or at other times.
-If you provide us feedback or contact us via email, we will collect your name and email address, as well as any other content included in the email, in order to send you a reply, and any information that you submit to us, such as a resume.
-For customers who engage us for our testing services, we may also collect basic information in order to perform the applicable service and/or test.
-This information may include but is not limited to date of birth, gender, blood transfusion and bone marrow transplant history, height and weight.
+We may collect information related to you, including, but not limited to your username, first and last name, e-mail, password, phone number, mailing address, and credit card information, when you create an account to log in to our network or at other times.
+If you provide us feedback or contact us via email, we will collect your name and email address, as well as any other content included in the email, in order to send you a reply.
+For customers who engage us for our testing services, we may also collect genetic information and other basic information in order to perform the applicable service and/or test.
+This information may include but is not limited to DNA, date of birth, gender, blood transfusion and bone marrow transplant history, height and weight.
 This information is used to provide accurate and complete testing results applicable to the test requested by the client.
 We may also collect information that is necessary for our legitimate interests, which will be disclosed to you at the time of collection.
 DDC will use this information for the purposes of which it was collected.

 1.3 Do Not Track.
 We do not respond to browser-based “do not track” signals.
 We do not have any third parties that push content to our site.